 - Chocolate meringue cookies help quell the chocolate craving without a any fat.

 - Keep hard-boiled eggs on hand for quick peel-and-eat snacks.

 - An egg loses a tiny fraction of its weight every day by evaporation of water through the porous shell.

 - You can substitute two egg whites for one whole egg for up to half the eggs in scrambled eggs and omelets.

 - If you drop an egg on the floor, sprinkle it heavily with salt for easier clean-up.

 - Brown eggs are just the same as white eggs.
-The color of the shell, or the yolk, has no bearing on the egg's quality or nutritional value.
+The color of the shell, or the yolk, has no bearing on the egg's nutritional value.